cs1302uga/cs1302-api-app/README.rst

   by the **CSCI 1302 shell profile**.
 For this requirement, the term *compile* should be interpreted as *compile with no errors or warnings*.

+API Access (100 points)
+  You must directly access any APIs used in your project.
+You are not allowed to use third-party services such as Rapid API (or similar) for access.

 User-Friendly Experience (10 points)
    The windows of your application should not exceed a pixel dimension of ``1280`` (width) by ``720`` (height).